Trudeau defends apology and $10.5-million payment to Omar Khadr

-Prime Minister Justin Trudeau has defended the government’s apology and settlement for Omar Khadr saying his rights had to be defended.
+Prime Minister Justin Trudeau has defended the government’s apology and settlement for Omar Khadr, saying his rights had to be defended.

-“The charter of rights and freedoms protects all Canadians, every one of us, even when it is uncomfortable,” Mr. Trudeau said at the end of the Group of 20 Summit in Hamburg.
+“The Charter of Rights and Freedoms protects all Canadians, every one of us, even when it is uncomfortable,” Mr. Trudeau said at the end of the Group of 20 Summit in Hamburg, Germany.
 “This is not about the detail of the merits of the Khadr case.
 When the government violates any Canadian’s charter rights we all end up paying for it.”

 The apology and payment have been controversial.
 Conservative Leader Andrew Scheer has denounced the government for making a millionaire out of what he called “a convicted terrorist.”